irilenia/baerhunter_paper/README.md

 ### The `simulation.Rmd` script
 The simulated data presented in the *baerhunter* manuscript can be reconstructed with the `simulation.Rmd` script.
 If the *data* directory has been unpacked properly, this script can be uploaded into Rstudio and run with `knitr` to simulate the reads produced in an artificial RNA-seq experiment (10 samples, 5 in one of two conditions) as described in the manuscript.
 All output will be under the newly created directory *output*.

-If you would rather skip running this script, you can download the output from the same BiRD repository (file: *output_from_simulation.rmd.tar.gz*).
+If you would rather skip running this script, you can download the output from the same Zenodo repository (file: *output_from_simulation.rmd.tar.gz*).
 You will need to unpack this file in the project directory in order to continue to the next step.
 ```{bash }
 tar zxvf output_from_simulation.rmd.tar.gz
 ```